rigwild/waifu-stealer/README.md

 # Waifu Stealer

-Stealer builder with a powerful plugins system (Discord and Telegram plugins are provided).
+🗡️🟠 Stealer with a powerful plugin system (includes Discord and Telegram plugins)

+Works all operating systems, see [System compatibility](#system-compatibility).

 ## Features